SuperOfficeDocs/superoffice-docs/docs/onsite/service/install-manually.md

 ## Install Service

-If the IIS web site is not created, first run the installer for Service (SuperOffice.CustomerService.exe) which is the only installer from SuperOffice that will also create the IIS web sites.
+If the IIS website is not created, first run the installer for Service (SuperOffice.CustomerService.exe) which is the only installer from SuperOffice that will also create the IIS websites.

-If the web site is created, then you may create the application first, and just point the path to the default location for Customer Service: *c:\\superoffice*
+If the website is created, then you may create the application first, and just point the path to the default location for Customer Service: *c:\\superoffice*

 ![x][img1]